Straaths/hello-world/README.md

 # hello-world
 First project

-This is a first project.
+This is a first project!